 Many companies have tried freelancers or worked with an agency.
 They often get frustrated after a few months, a few projects or a few large invoices.
 The challenges are real:

 - Resources cannot handle the specific project or timeline

 - More tactical execution is needed

 - The list goes on …

 That’s why this innovative concept of fractional marketing teams is so timely.
-Just like adding a fractional c-suite executive (who primarily work on retainers or set budget parameters), a fractional team can be built based on your specific needs.
-This year it can focus on strategy and planning, next year on building great content and improving your website.
+Just like adding a fractional c-suite executive (who primarily works on retainers or set budget parameters), a fractional team can be built based on your specific needs.
+This year it can focus on strategy and planning, and next year on building great content and improving your website.
 And ALWAYS focused on the day-to-day needs of building sales collateral, doing social media and all the other tasks required of marketing.

 Here’s a short list of just some of the work Marcomm’s fractional marketing teams perform for our clients (it’s impossible to list everything … there are so many possibilities):